-As we approach our 150th Anniversary, St Michael’s Church on Mount Dinham will be open to visitors all day on the following 4 dates (times provisional).
+As we approach our 150th Anniversary, St Michael’s Church on Mount Dinham will be open to visitors on the following 4 dates/times.

 Sunday 9th September St Michael’s will be open 10am-5.30pm, with our Sung Mass at 11am – all welcome.
-From 3pm-5pm we shall be offering Cream Teas as a fund-raiser for Church upkeep, accompanied by Victorian Parlour Songs, Organ and Piano Music.
+From 3pm-5pm we shall be serving Devon Cream Teas for £4 as a fund-raiser for Church upkeep, accompanied by Victorian Parlour Songs, Organ and Piano Music.
 Light refreshments available & Produce Stall.

-Saturday 15th September 10am-4.30pm, join us at St Michael’s for the annual celebration of Exeter’s amazing architecture and culture for the national Heritage Open Days.
+Saturday 15th September 10am-4.30pm.
+St Michael’s is part of the annual celebration of Exeter’s architecture and culture for the national Heritage Open Days.
 All are warmly invited to visit and view this Victorian Gothic gem on Mount Dinham just outside the City Walls across the Iron Bridge.
 There will be a Guided Tour of the Church and Mount Dinham at 3.00pm with renowned architectural historian Richard Parker.
 Light refreshments available all day.

-Sunday 16th September 10am-1pm, as part of Exeter’s Heritage Open Days, another chance to come and explore the 150 year old legacy of Victorian philanthropy – the Mount Dinham development of Tea Merchant John Dinham, and the Church built in 1868 in his memory and to the glory of God by guano trader William Gibbs of Tyntesfield, architect Major Rohde Hawkins and St David’s Vicar Theophilus Toye.
-Sung Mass at 11am.
+Sunday 16th September 10am-1.30pm.
+Sung Mass at 11am, 12.30-1.30pm Talk on St Michael’s Pipe Organ by Neil Page, and a chance to play it.
+Explore the 150 year old legacy of Victorian philanthropy – the Mount Dinham development of Tea Merchant John Dinham, and the Church built in 1868 in his memory and to the glory of God by guano trader William Gibbs of Tyntesfield, architect Major Rohde Hawkins and St David’s Vicar Theophilus Toye.